MIDL-Conference/midl-website-2021/pages/author-instructions.md

 1. During the rebuttal/discussion period, authors cannot update the pdf of a paper.
 To submit your rebuttal and/or answer specific comments by the reviewers, please use the “official comments” button in OpenReview.
 1. On April 10th, authors will be notified about the acceptance or rejection of their paper (both full and short papers).
 1. Once the process is complete and a final decision is reached, the authors can choose to delete rejected submissions from the OpenReview hosting site.
 1. Papers that are not accepted will be considered non-archival, and may be submitted elsewhere at the discretion of the authors.
 We strongly encourage taking into account the reviewers comments before resubmitting.
-During submission, the authors will have the option to indicate whether to have their submissions, the reviews, and the comments to be deleted from the OpenReview site, in case their submission is rejected.
+During submission, the authors will have the option to indicate whether to have their submissions, the reviews, and the comments to be deleted from the OpenReview site, in case their submission is rejected.-->